 Congratulations on your purchase of a new refrigerator!
-We here at Electrolux Home Products, Inc. are very proud of our product and we are completly committed to providing you with the best service possible.
+We are very proud of our product and we are completely committed to providing you with the best service possible.
 Your satisfaction is our #1 priority.

 Please read this Use & Care Manual very carefully.
 It contains valuable information on how to properly maintain your new refrigerator.